15 Signs of COVID That Could Mean You Were Sick but Didn’t Know

 There’s a link between COVID-19 and stroke risk, even among younger patients.
 Here’s what doctors and researchers know so far about stroke risk and coronavirus.

 Pink eye infection, or conjunctivitis, may be a sign of coronavirus, but this is very rare, according to the American Academy of Ophthalmology.
-They advise if you develop pink eye, do not panic.
+If you develop pink eye, don’t panic.
 “Call your ophthalmologist to let them know and follow their instructions for care,” the Academy suggests.